harold-ousset/microOauth2/README.md

 ### example

 You can copy past in your script one of the functions given in the demo file 'demo.gs.js'.
 Here is the 'createFile' function.
-It will create a file named 'test' on the authenticated drive
+It will create a file named 'test' on the authenticated google drive
 ```javascript
 function createFile() {
   var mo2 = new MicroOauth2(ids);